Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Google Voice also states that users may have issues with international calls on their phones if another app conflicts with the service.
 However, it doesn’t specify what apps can cause these issues, so it’ll take some trial and error to figure out which app is at fault — if another app is even the issue.

-5. Major sound quality issues with Google Voice
+Issue 6: Major sound quality issues

 When you’re choosing your VoIP service, quality is key.
 Unfortunately, Google Voice doesn’t have a reputation for great sound quality.
-A slew of users report sounding muffled or distorted on calls — which is bad for business.
+A lot of users report sounding muffled or distorted on calls — which is bad for business.
 After repeating “your audio is breaking up” for the hundredth time, your clients may actually break up with your brand for good.

 Assuming you’re not facing WiFi or mobile data issues, this is a Google Voice problem users alone can’t fix.